 Meth labs have been a growing problem throughout Colorado.
 This class is designed to inform and educate property managers on what they need to know and what they need to look out for in identifying a meth lab on your property.
 We cover the steps you need to take if you discover a meth lab, because failure to disclose or clean up meth lab activity correctly can lead to significant legal liability.
 Meth lab cleanups are complicated and costly.
 Many insurance policies may not cover meth lab cleanups and we discuss how, given the significant costs, why you should review your insurance policy to make sure that meth lab cleanup costs associated with this type of incident on your property are covered.
 Meth lab laws are always evolving and it is important to stay informed on how to deal with the issues associated with meth on a property.

-Bedbug problems illustrate the importance of carefully analyzing resident demands.
-The focus of this class is to learn how you should analyze the problem and resident demands and the best approach to formulating your response to the resident.
-Although this pesky problem may seem unique, it is no different than countless other resident demands.
+Bedbug problems illustrate the importance of carefully analyzing tenant demands.
+The focus of this class is to learn how you should analyze the problem and tenant demands and the best approach to formulating your response to the tenant.
+Although this pesky problem may seem unique, it is no different than countless other tenant demands.